VyzaldySanchez/js_katas/README.md

 A series of katas resolved in JavaScript using TDD with mocha

-For running all the tests you should have installed node.js v0.8 or higher(https://nodejs.org/en/download/) in other to use npm to install dev dependencies such as Mocha for testing and gulp to automate tasks.
+For running all the tests you should have installed node.js v0.8 or higher(https://nodejs.org/en/download/) in other to use npm to install dev dependencies such as Mocha for testing and gulp(installation: install gulp globally `[sudo] npm install -g gulp`) to automate tasks.

 So, run in your command line `npm install` to install all dependencies.